 The basics involve that you mark the larger pot or can so that there is a circle the size of the smaller one close to the bottom.
 Cut this out with tin snips or similar.
 Insert the can after using a can opener on the other end so you just have a cylinder.

 Personally, I do not think it is worth it to make small ones yourself when they are so cheap to buy.
-Why risk the cuts and scrapes for something that is not as heavy duty?
+Why risk the cuts and scrapes for something that is not as a heavy duty?

-The stoves on Amazon for $15-$30 are going to be a lot better then the soup can design.
+The stoves on Amazon are going to be a lot better then the soup can design.
 If you have to buy very much at all in the way of supplies it starts being less practical to do your own.

 One design I do find intriguing comes from the UK and I actually think this one might be worth doing because it creates a large rocket stove fairly easily.
 Here is a link on how to make a rocket stove from an old beer keg.
 For those concerned about how to get one of these old kegs, if you live near a brewery sometimes kegs become old and not functional and they will sell them to you for next to nothing.